Magneto: Combining Small and Large Language Models for Schema Matching: Using LLMs to Fine-Tune SLMs

 \section{Using LLMs to Fine-Tune SLMs}

-\myparagraph{SLMs for Candidate Match Retrieval} Pre-trained small language models (SLMs) have been used to help with schema-matching related tasks by encoding semantic information from column names and values into dense vector representations--\textit{embeddings}~\cite{tu2023unicorn, schemaMatchPreTrainedICDE2023, starmie2023, cong2023pylon, deepJoin2023, inSituSchMatcICDE2024}.
+Pre-trained small language models (SLMs) have been used to help with schema-matching related tasks by encoding semantic information from column names and values into dense vector representations--\textit{embeddings}~\cite{tu2023unicorn, schemaMatchPreTrainedICDE2023, starmie2023, cong2023pylon, deepJoin2023, inSituSchMatcICDE2024}.
 To identify matches, embeddings of source and target columns can be compared using \textit{cosine similarity}: high similarity scores indicate a higher likelihood that the columns match.

-SLMs are pre-trained on and work well for general natural language tasks, but their ability to interpret tabular data is limited.
+SLMs work well for general natural language tasks, but their ability to interpret tabular data is limited.
 These models must often be fine-tuned to handle tasks that involve tables.
 However, fine-tuning approaches require large amounts of labeled data for training~\cite{tu2023unicorn,deepJoin2023}.
 Unfortunately, this is impractical in many scenarios such as the integration of biomedical data (Example~\ref{example:p-analysis}), for which training data is hard to obtain.

 In the absence of training data, it is possible to apply augmentation techniques to automatically generate variations of data to be used as positive examples.
 For example, given a column, different versions can be generated by shuffling rows, sampling values, and applying perturbations to values~\cite{starmie2023,deepJoin2023}.
 However, these variations may not fully capture the heterogeneity found in real data.

-\hide{\citet{starmie2023} proposed the use of contrastive learning framework for trainining SLMs to distinguish between similar (positive) and dissimilar (negative) column pairs.
-The idea is to improve the model's ability to generate column representations and discern semantic similarities/differences.
-However, fine tuning requires high-quality human-labeled data~\cite{tu2023unicorn, deepJoin2023}, which is expensive to create.
-As an alternative, augmentation methods can be used that } We introduce a new method that leverages LLMs to generate training data and present a pipeline to fine tune SLMs for schema matching (Section~\ref{sec:modeltraining}).
-Another important consideration in the use of SLMs, that we discuss this in Section~\ref{sec:serialization_sampling}, is how to represent tables and their columns.
+We introduce a new method that leverages LLMs to generate training data and present a pipeline to fine-tune SLMs for schema matching (Section~\ref{sec:modeltraining}).
+Another key consideration is how to represent tables and their columns, which we discuss in Section~\ref{sec:serialization_sampling}.